 Paper, hard copy, and electronic records shall be disposed of in a secure manner as specified by the data owner, in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and agency records retention plans.

 System owners (SO) shall identify and classify the data on their IT systems per APP-001 and SEC-000.
 The SO shall coordinate and document the assessment of data with the agency records coordinator.

-The SO shall determine if not sanitizing drives and media prior to transfers, would represent an unauthorized release of confidential information, breach, or license agreement violation.
-The SO shall asses the risks and report them to the agency information security officer (ISO).
+The SO shall determine if failure to sanitize drives and media prior to transfers would represent an unauthorized release of confidential information, breach, or license agreement violation.
+The SO also shall assess the risks and report them to the agency information security officer (ISO).

 Program area staff shall retain at least one copy of each version of the application software used to create any archived data to ensure recovery.

 Program area staff shall ensure that all critical information residing on an L&I User’s storage drives has been copied to a durable and secure storage site, prior to the L&I User’s last day of work with L&I and prior to replacing an L&I User’s work computer or hard drive.

 Program area staff shall ensure all printed material is printed, stored and destroyed in accordance with the specifications of the data owner.

 OIT shall reload the operating system and necessary programs on every workstation that is redeployed to another user within L&I.